agessaman/meshcore-keygen/README.md

 2. Try running with `--test-compatibility` to verify installation
 3. Use smaller batch sizes if experiencing performance issues
 4. Ensure you have sufficient system resources
+5. Use `--verbose` mode to debug performance or health monitoring issues
+6. Check the troubleshooting section above for common solutions

 ## Security Notes